ManuelElizaldi/PyStrava/README.md

 ![TypesOfSportsByEffort](/Images/WorkoutLevelOfEffortBySportType-.png)

-## Effort Classification: Categorizing Workouts with K-Nearest Neighbor Algorithm - (& Categorizing Workouts with K-Nearest Neighbor Algorithm)
+# Machine Learning Model: Categorizing Workouts with K-Nearest Neighbor Algorithm)
 ![ConfussionMatrix](/Images/ConfussionMatrix-white.png)

 ## Areas Of Improvement
 These are some features I plan to implement over time.